yuvraj-singh7555/Linux-Essentials/Linux-Shortcuts.md

 | Ctrl + Shift + Tab        | Switch to the previous tab                         |
 | Alt + F4                  | Close the active window/application                |

+# Command-Line Shortcuts (Aliases)

+You can create shortcuts for frequently used commands using aliases.

+Example:

+alias ll='ls -lah'
+alias gs='git status'
+alias c='clear'

+To make them permanent, add them to ~/.bashrc or ~/.zshrc and run:

+source ~/.bashrc  # or source ~/.zshrc

+# Creating Shortcuts (Symlinks)

+To create a shortcut (symbolic link) to a file or directory:

+ln -s /path/to/original /path/to/shortcut

+Example:

+ln -s /var/www/html ~/myweb

+This creates myweb as a shortcut to /var/www/html.